We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 “If the skin stays wet and moist, this can be a breeding ground for yeast and bacteria,” he says.
-Using a barrier such as a diaper rash cream with zinc oxide can also help to prevent diaper rash.
+Using a barrier such as a diaper rash cream with zinc oxide can also be very effective in preventing skin irritation.

 In most cases, you can treat a mild diaper rash at home with an over-the-counter treatment.

-“Desitin and other antifungal creams (made for yeast infections) are effective for treating diaper rash,” said Dr. Mehran Movassaghi, a urologist at Providence Saint John’s Health Center.
-Products that contain zinc oxide work well to combat rashes.
+“Desitin and antifungal creams (made for yeast infections) are effective for treating diaper rash,” said Dr. Mehran Movassaghi, a urologist at Providence Saint John’s Health Center.
+Products that contain zinc oxide (such as Desitin) work well to combat rashes.

 To effectively treat a diaper rash, Movassaghi suggests changing the diaper frequently, always changing them when there is stool, and using an antifungal powder to keep things dry and minimize fungal infections.